Juwan Howard: A Stroll Down Memory Lane

-The league then took further action to secure its desired outcome.
-It issued a ruling that made it easy for Howard to return to the Bullets.
+Third, it issued a ruling that made it easy for Howard to return to the Bullets.
 The league and union agreed to restore Howard’s full Bird rights for the Bullets, even though the Bullets had already used the cap space freed up by Howard’s departure on free agents Tracy Murray and Lorenzo Williams — contracts which were upheld because, as Stern put it, “intervening player transactions could not be undone.”
 The league effectively retroactively allowed the Bullets to exceed the salary cap in a way no other team in NBA history has ever been allowed.
 Had the Heat been offered a similar concession, the entire protracted fight would have instantly ended.
-In exchange for re-signing Howard, the Bullets would be required to forfeit their 1997 first round pick.
+In exchange for re-signing Howard, the Bullets would be required to forfeit their 1997 first-round pick.

 Granted a reprieve after being vilified for allowing their star player to sign elsewhere, the Bullets seized the opportunity.
-They agreed to match the terms of Howard’s $100.8 million Miami deal (replacing the hotel and limo perks with an increased salary), and added an additional $4.6 million to cover Maryland state taxes.
+They agreed to match the terms of Howard’s $100.8 million Miami deal, and added an additional $4.2 million to cover Maryland state taxes.

-Howard’s seven-year, $105.4 million contract, signed with the Bullets on Monday August 5, did contain the “prior validity and superiority” clause requested by Riley.
+Howard’s seven-year, $105.0 million contract, signed with the Bullets on Monday August 5, did contain the “prior validity and superiority” clause required by the court.

 In a settlement between the Heat, the players union and the league announced on Saturday August 10, Howard’s contract with the Bullets was approved by the league, the Heat abandoned its bid for a permanent injunction, and the league agreed to forgo proceedings against Miami in regards to its alleged under-the-table agreement with Mourning.
-The Heat’s signings of Brown and Hardaway were approved with the disputed bonus money charged against the cap (which, in the case of Brown, was converted to salary), and Mourning was signed to a seven-year, $105.1 million deal with his $9.0 million first-year salary counting fully against the Heat’s cap sheet.
+The contracts of Brown and Hardaway were renegotiated and approved with the disputed bonus money charged against the cap (which, in the case of Brown, was converted to salary), and Mourning was signed to a seven-year, $105.1 million deal with his $9.0 million first-year salary counting fully against the Heat’s cap sheet.
 The settlement amounted to a league victory on all contested issues.